hongweilibran/DALM/ReadME_dataset.md

 ## Description of the datasest
-The link to load the dataset: https://drive.google.com/drive/folders/1dgp5AVuzO9W-RlRtqOwHMXlX5bCX1zQ-?usp=sharing.
+The link to download the dataset: https://drive.google.com/drive/folders/1dgp5AVuzO9W-RlRtqOwHMXlX5bCX1zQ-?usp=sharing.

 The structure of the folders is:  \
 -DALM_datasets \